ramasrini1/ToDoApp/README.md

 * User signs into account with user details
 * User logs in using username and passowrd
 * User creates the tasks
-* Once complete the task can be checked as complete
+* Once the task is finished, it can be checked as complete
+* User's can check and uncheck the task.
 * The task can be deleted from the list

 ## Tech Stack